 characters.
 A Table for mapping Zhuyin-to-Pinyin is available at the following websites:

-enough to memorize this mapping table or familiar with Pinyin itself such that they no longer need the
+to memorize this mapping table or familiar with Pinyin itself such that they no longer need the mapping table

 7.1.
 Zhuyin Soft Keyboard in Google Pinyin IME

-screen.
-To activate this soft keyboard, you click on the right most small icon on the Google Pinyin IME
+To activate this soft keyboard, you click on the right most small icon on the Google Pinyin IME Toolbar, a

-the Google Pinyin IME Tool Bar.
+Google Pinyin IME Tool Bar.
 Then a soft keyboard will show up on the PC screen.
-This is one of
+This is one of several